"The choice to use [William] Michael…is, from where we sit, beyond reproach."Cited by the Utah Supreme Court in Strohm v. ClearOne Commc'ns, Inc.

 Bill represents individuals and corporations in complex federal white collar and regulatory defense and internal investigations, in matters involving health care fraud, criminal antitrust, securities fraud, criminal tax, qui tams, money laundering, conspiracy, environmental matters and the Foreign Corrupt Practices Act (FCPA).
 In the health care sector, Bill has handled complex civil and criminal fraud matters and investigations for providers of pharmaceuticals, medical devices and DME, as well as hospitals, insurers and skilled nursing facilities, including more than two dozen False Claims Act matters.
 He also represents numerous boards of directors in highly sensitive matters that have significant legal risk to multinational corporations, including allegations of securities fraud, sexual discrimination, financial mismanagement, FCPA violations and data breaches.

 Bill’s extensive trial background encompasses more than 70 federal jury trials in United States District Courts around the country.
-Significant trial representations include the defense of a former CFO in a four-week securities fraud trial (client acquitted on all securities fraud counts); a corporate client in a one-week trial involving alleged environmental offices (client acquitted of all offenses); a national sales director of a medical device company in a seven-week healthcare fraud trial (government voluntarily dismissed all charges after 7 weeks in trial); and a Company President in a two-week trial involving allegations of millions of dollars of fraud and money laundering (client was acquitted of all offenses).
+Significant trial representations include the defense of a former CFO in a four-week securities fraud trial (client acquitted on all securities fraud counts); a corporate client in a one-week trial involving alleged environmental offenses (client acquitted of all offenses); a national sales director of a medical device company in a seven-week healthcare fraud trial (government voluntarily dismissed all charges after 7 weeks in trial); and a Company President in a two-week trial involving allegations of millions of dollars of fraud and money laundering (client was acquitted of all offenses).

 Bill has led numerous high-profile internal investigations and cross-border matters.
 He oversaw an internal investigation for an oil and gas company that was the topic of Wall Street Journal articles and that ultimately led to the termination of the CEO.
 Bill led an internal investigation into bribery allegations in Morocco by a UK-based construction company involving the construction of a $100 million hospital, which resulted in the first Section 7 enforcement action ever by the SFO under the UK Bribery Act.
 Bill also was retained by a hotel management company while terrorists were still in a hotel in Africa killing guests to assist in crisis management, and later involved in conducting an internal investigation and security analysis, as well as coordinating with numerous countries’ law enforcement and intelligence agencies into the incident.
 In addition, Bill has conducted FCPA investigations involving China, Thailand, Vietnam, Mexico, Ecuador, Morocco and Dubai.